adrianabreu/SIMDE-Docs/source/en/introduccion.md

 SIMDE allows to:

-* Load a single sequential code*D162K7 each time.
+* Load a single sequential code each time.
 This code will be used as basis for superscalar executions and design of VLIW codes.

 * Modify processor parameters for both Superscalar and VLIW processors.

-* Create*D162K9, load*D162L0 or modify a (very) long instruction code that can be used in VLIW simulations.
-Different tools (like basic blocks*D162N8 coloring or a code automatic-checking*D162T5 for detecting inconsistences) have been added in order to simplify the creation of VLIW codes.
+* Create, load or modify a (very) long instruction code that can be used in VLIW simulations.
+Different tools (like basic blocks coloring or a code automatic-checking for detecting inconsistences) have been added in order to simplify the creation of VLIW codes.

 * Modify contents from registers and memory.